The Lowdown on New Top Denver Gyms 2023

 Elitism has no place in fitness.
 Worth The Fight is an accepting non-judgmental environment no matter where you are in your fitness journey.-Worth the Fight Boxing & Fitness Studio

 The elitism and judgmental attitude in fitness is a problem in some Denver gyms but not having that judgmental environment at Worth The Fight is critical.
 No one should feel like they have to be in shape just to go to their downtown Denver gym!
+If this sounds like the right Denver gym for you, sign up for a 7-day trial of unlimited boxing classes and see if it’s your cup of tea!
+We’d love to have you.

 Worth The Fight does not believe in quick fixes to fitness or weight loss, like unregulated supplements, restrictive diets, crazy exercise regimens, or six-week challenges.
 Unfortunately, there is no quick fix to get in shape or lose weight.
 Even if you get a little fitter or lose some weight, quick fixes are not sustainable long-term.
 One of WTF’s founders was able to lose 100 pounds (and keep it off!) through long-term lifestyle changes incrementally over time.
 Shedding the weight and getting very fit was a life-changing experience her that showed her the power of fitness and boxing, and that inspired her to open Worth The Fight and guide other people through the same transformation.

 If you are looking to get fitter or healthier or to lose weight, and you’re sick of quick fixes and six-week challenges that leave you even worse in the long term, Worth The Fight will be a good fit for you.
 WTF will guide you toward your fitness and health goals in a sustainable way.
-Sign up to stay updated on our launch and receive the best price on a founding membership!

 There are some downsides to WTF.
 Boxing can be intimidating if you are new.
 It can be frustrating when you’re trying to combine punches and defensive moves and you can’t put it together.
 But the trainers are great at helping people pick boxing up and Worth The Fight’s programming is specifically designed to make it easier to perform complicated combinations.
 Once you get the hang of boxing, you’ll be hooked.
 Also, if you’re looking for a workout that is more akin to CrossFit with a focus on barbells, that’s not what WTF offers for the most part.
 There are no barbells, pull-up bars, kips, etc., but WTF workouts will kick your butt anyway.